Disneyland’s First Customer Still Uses His Lifetime Pass

 MacPherson has used the pass often.
 His favorite ride is the Enchanted Tiki Room, an attraction he says is “for the birds.”
 He also likes the Haunted Mansion.
 But he misses the 360-degree movie.

-The last time he went to Disneyland was 2004.
-But the first member of the public to buy a ticket to “the Happiest Place on Earth” probably hasn’t seen the last of the park he helped open.
+The last time he went to Disneyland was in 2004.
+But the first member of the public to buy a ticket to “the Happiest Place on Earth” probably hasn’t seen the last of the Park he helped open.

 The above is a photo of Disneyland’s first customer, Dave MacPherson, today.

 RELATED: Disneyland Resort’s Timeline